Ryan Lesser

 Ryan Lesser is an American video game and board game designer, musician and graphic artist living in Providence, Rhode Island.
 A graduate of Rhode Island School of Design, he is best known for his design and art direction on influential video games Guitar Hero, Guitar Hero II, Rock Band and The Beatles: Rock Band.

-Ryan Lesser is the Art Director for video game developer Otherside Entertainment, faculty at Rhode Island School of Design and Founder of Wild Power Games.
-From 1999–2018, Ryan served as Creative Lead and Art Director at Harmonix.
-He is a member of the heavy metal band Megasus.
-In the early to mid 1990s, Lesser worked with Shepard Fairey on the street art phenomena "Andre the Giant has a Posse" and "OBEY", and edited Helen Stickler's video documentary André the Giant Has a Posse and co-created Attention Deficit Disorder with Shepard Fairey.
+Lesser is an art director at video game developer CD Projekt Red in their American studio The Molasses Flood, faculty at Rhode Island School of Design and Founder of Wild Power Games.
+From 1999–2018, Lesser served as creative lead and art director at Harmonix.
+He was a member of the heavy metal band Megasus.
+In the early- to mid-1990s, Lesser worked with Shepard Fairey on the street art phenomena "Andre the Giant has a Posse" and "Obey," and edited Helen Stickler's video documentary André the Giant Has a Posse and co-created Attention Deficit Disorder with Shepard Fairey.

-In 2014, Ryan led a successful Kickstarter campaign for the Harmonix video game Amplitude to ship on PlayStation 4 and PlayStation 3.
+In 2014, Lesser led a successful Kickstarter campaign for the Harmonix video game Amplitude to ship on PlayStation 4 and PlayStation 3.

 Games

 Patents

-Ryan is listed as an Inventor on the following patents:
+Lesser is listed as an inventor on the following patents: